Ways to purify tap water: Charcoal Filtered Water vs Reverse Osmosis vs Distilled Water vs Purified Water vs Demineralised Water

 Activated carbon is also used in a medical setting to treat poisonings and overdoses, where it absorbs the undesired substance from the body.
 The problem with carbon filtration is that eventually the activated carbon is used up and needs to be replaced, this is why you need to keep replacing activated charcoal filters.
 Another problem with activated charcoal filters is they are very good at absorbing Volatile Organic Compounds but not much else.
 VOCs include chemicals like oils, herbicides and pesticides.
 Any rogue minerals, flouride or scale will NOT be removed by charcoal filtration.
 In a way this is a problem. most tap water is mainly contaminated by rogue minerals, flouride and scale but very little in the way of Volatile Organic Compounds.

 Osmosis is a process where two liquids try to find equilibrium between their two chemical states.
-When one liquid is placed next to another with a semi-permeable barrier between them the chemical solute (the chemical being held by the liquid) is passed between the two so that the liquid ends up containing the same solute.
+When one liquid is placed next to another with a semi-permeable membrane between them the solvent flows from the liquid with a low concentration Into the liquid with the high concentration so both liquids end up with similar levels of solute and solvent.
 Reverse osmosis turns this process backwards.
 By pressurising one of the liquids it can push the liquids out of equilibrium, where one liquid will contain all the chemical solute and the other will be free of it.
 Reverse osmosis is a good way to purify water.

 Typically you end up with water that is fairly pure, in fact it is pure enough for window cleaners to use so they avoid the smears associated with using tap water.
 It is NOT however the gold standard.
 RO units are typically fairly expensive to buy and fit but once fitted there is very little in the way of running costs.
-Outside of industrial settings problems come from the disposal of the unneeded solution and the amount and size of equipment needed to pressurise the liquid.
+Outside of industrial settings, problems come from the disposal of the unneeded solution and the amount and size of equipment needed to pressurise the liquid.
 Reverse Osmosis units can take up an entire cupboard in a household setting and may need a plumber to fit them.
+Reverse osmosis will NOT kill Bacteria, Viruses or Fungal spores.

 Distillation is the only process by which you can achieve absolutely pure water.
-Most people know that boiling water kills off bacteria and germs, a water distiller takes this process one step further.
+Most people know that boiling water kills off bacteria, viruses and germs, a water distiller takes this process one step further.

 "Purified water" is a poorly defined term.
 Some people might talk about purified water if they have taken water from a river and run it through a sand filter to remove a lot of the sediment.
 Similarly they may define purified water as distilled water, which is pure water.
 The water can be said to have been purified if it has been through a process which removed impurities but if you want absolutely pure water then distillation is the only method.